 G'day legend!
 Since you can’t come to Australia right now, we thought we’d bring the backpacking experience to you!
 Below are some great ways to experience Australia from the comfort of your very own living room.

-Listen to Triple J to get up to date with the latest Aussie tunes
+Listen to Triple J to get up to date with fresh Aussie tunes

-Cloudstreet by Tim Winton is an award-winning novel that follows two working-class families who flee their hard, rural lives to live together in a large house called Cloudstreet in Perth.
+Cloudstreet by Tim Winton is an award-winning novel that follows two working-class families who flee their tough, rural lives to live together in a large house called Cloudstreet in Perth.
 The theme of comfortable and conservative Australia, illustrated by backyard barbecues, housewives, and returned ANZAC soldiers, is as much a character as the two families, the Pickles and the Lambs.
-Over a period of twenty years, 1943 – 1963, their lives become entwined and the shared family experiences of birth and death, marriage and adultery, joy and loss, bind them together in ways they could not have anticipated.
+Over a period of twenty years, 1943 – 1963, their lives become entwined and the shared family experiences of birth and death, marriage and adultery, joy and loss, bind them together in ways they could never have anticipated.

 Follow the Rabbit-Proof Fence by Doris Pilkington Garimara tells the true story of 3 young Aboriginal girls who were stolen from their home in Western Australia in the early 1930s.
 Theirs is a tale of courage, heartbreak, and determination, framed against an arduous 1000-mile journey across the outback to get home.
 The book was adapted into a hit film of the same name in 2002.